peterhinch/micropython-micropower/README.md

  3. 'WAKEUP' Timer wakeup
  4. 'X1' Woken by a high going edge on pin X1

+### Function ``now()``

+Returns RTC time since the start of year 2000.
+Two integers are returned, the seconds value and a value of milliseconds (from 0 to 999).
+The function is mainly intended for use in implementing sleep or standby delays which can be resumed after an interrupt from tamper or WKUP.
+Millisecond precision is meaningless in standby periods where wakeups are slow, but might be relevant to sleep.

+### Function ``savetime()``

+Store current RTC time in backup RAM.
+Optional argument ``addr`` default 1021.
+This uses two words to store the seconds and milliseconds values produced by ``now()``

+### Function ``ms_left()``

+This produces a value of delay for presenting to ``wakeup()`` and enables a timed sleep or standby to be resumed after a tamper or WKUP interrupt.
+To use it, execute ``savetime`` before commencing the sleep/standby.
+Arguments ``delta`` normally the original delay period in mS, ``addr`` the address where the time was saved (default 1021).

+The test program ``ttest.py`` illustrates its use.
+Note that, at the time of writing (18th Oct 2015) the firmware has a bug which resets the RTC after a tamper event.
+This prevents the resumption of delays after a tamper event.
+A PR is in the pipeline.

 ### RTC Backup registers (``rtcregs`` object)

 The real time clock supports 20 32-bit backup registers whose contents are maintained when in any